 We understand that the community have concerns about the pods being sited in Hubberston and we are keen to work with community members throughout the duration of this process.
 We will be holding a series of open day sessions for members of the public to book onto to have a look inside the pods and speak to staff members about their concerns or queries.
 If you are interested in attending the open day, please contact us either via Facebook or email housingCLO@pembrokeshire.gov.uk with your name and contact details.

 What should we do if there is Anti-Social Behaviour caused by pod residents?

 We will have a single point of contact for residents to log any concerns they may have surrounding anti-social behaviour or anything else.
 The email address for this will be housingCLO@pembrokeshire.gov.uk.
-There will be CCTV on site therefore anti-social behaviour can be monitored and there will also initially be 24 hour support onsite for both pod residents and as a contact point for residents to the local area.
+There will be CCTV on site so that any anti-social behaviour can be monitored and there will also initially be 24 hour support onsite for both pod residents and as a contact point for residents to the local area.

 There is a lack of privacy for houses backing onto the site.
 What are PCC going to do?

 A perimeter fence is going erected around the site in order to maintain privacy of local residents and residents of the pods.
 The fence has not been erected because when developing sites, fencing is normally one of the last things to be installed to avoid obstructing access for necessary works to be completed and also to maximise its lifespan.
 It is hoped that the fence will be installed towards the end of 2021 but will be in place before any occupants move in.